AlexRi88/Data-Analysis/README.md

 # Data-Analysis
-Data analysis tasks on Python as part of my undergraduate physics course
+Data analysis tasks in Python that formed part of my undergraduate physics course